zafar-saleem/timeoff-app/README.md

 * React Router
 * Redux Saga

+# Build for production
+To build this project for production.
+Run `npm run build` command inside timeoff-app folder and it will generate the production ready project inside build directory.

 # Design
 The design(PSDs) could be found for this project on my [Uplab Profile](https://www.uplabs.com/posts/timeoff-to-schedule-vacations).